zephxs/enshrouded_dedicated/README.md

 Server-Side:
 - `enshrd_steamuser_check` : collect server login/logout informations (every minutes), and convert steamID to Username.
 - `enshrd_backupgrade` + `enshrd_query` + `a2squery.py` : work together once a day to backup the server map and upgrade server core files with SteamCMD if needed (Optional: `proton-update` updates Proton-GE to latest version during the process).
+- `enshrd-api` : Simple password protected Flask API Endpoint for enshrd_query (port 8080)
-- They all need to be placed in the PATH of the "enshrouded user" that runs the server binary (enshrouded_server.exe).
+- All the shell and python scripts need to be placed in the PATH of the "enshrouded user" that runs the server binary (enshrouded_server.exe).
-- The *"Enshourded User"* MUST have *"sudo"* properly configured for managing the Enshrouded Systemd Service during the Backup / Upgrade process (see "Sample Sudoer" at the end of this doc).
+- The *"Enshourded User"* MUST have *"sudo"* properly configured for managing the Enshrouded Systemd Service during the Backup / Upgrade process (see "Sample Sudoer" at the end of this document).

 Client-Side: